h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/auuc_nbins.rst

 To calculate AUUC for big data, the predictions are binned into histograms.
 Because of this feature, the results should be different compared to exact computation.
 To get a value closer to the exact AUUC calculation, a higher number of bins has to be set.

-To define AUUC, binned predictions are sorted from the largest to the smallest value.
+To define AUUC, binned predictions are sorted from largest to the smallest value.
 For every group, the cumulative sum of observations statistics is calculated.
-The result cumulative uplift is defined based on these statistics.
+The resulting cumulative uplift is defined based on these statistics.

 The default value is -1, which means 1000 bins are used.
 The value should be higher than zero and less than number of data rows.